AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 ## Conclusions

 The team tested the weight of water on the jack chain at different flow rates using a single chain set-up.
 From these results, the team was able to determine the amount of water on the chain, the residence time on the chain, and the height needed for a 15 minute residence time.
 As flow rate increased, the volume of water on the chain and height of chain needed for a 15 minute residence time also increased.
 The residence time versus flow rate showed a negative correlation.
-These chains are not a viable option for an AguaClara wastewater treatment plant at this point **[for reasons explained below]**.
+These chains are not a viable option for an AguaClara wastewater treatment plant at this point for reasons explained below **[for reasons explained below -- Addressed ZS]**.
 At the lowest flow rate tested of 1.5 ml/min onto one single chain, the height needed for a 15 min residence time would be 13.7 m.
 This is about 4.5 stories.
 Since the goal of AguaClara is to be gravity powered, it would be quite difficult to get water 13.7 m high.
 In addition, the difficulty the operators would face should they need to fix something in a string digester this high is not realistic.
 This chain is also not feasible for an ideal string digester as the water flowing down it did not form a uniform sheath but instead flowed down in distinct droplets.
 This irregular ebb and flow along with a non-uniform sheath make for a system that does not use the entirety of the surface area of the chain.
 Since the goal of the string digester is to maximize surface area and therefore digestion efficiency, the inefficient spacial chain digester system is not a feasible option at this time.

 Creating a rapid but efficient string digester would be impactful for the future of AguaClara's involvement in wastewater treatment ~~.~~ **[because]** String digesters have the potential to greatly decrease the wastewater processing time and also decrease the organic solutes in the effluent.
 By maximizing potential surface area for the microbes to grow on using strings and sponges, thereby allowing for more microbial digestion of the water, some traditional trickling filter problems would be solved or minimized.
 Effluent from the UASB will require further treatment and the team believes that a string digester could provide the necessary treatment with minimal energy requirements.

 ## Future Work
 In the following weeks, the team will test a 0.3mm Dacron string.
 The team will use micro-tubing with the peristaltic pump to test the same parameters as was tested for the chains.
 The micro-tubing will allow a much smaller flow rate necessary for the thinner string.
 In addition, the team will purchase several more strings that are synthetic hydrophilic materials.
 The team may also test the capillary action abilities of the strings to draw water up at an even slower rate.
-Further**[more]** , the rate of oxygen diffusion into the string will be calculated to assure that enough can diffuse into the surface of the string to reach the necessary biological oxygen demand (BOD).
+Further, the rate of oxygen diffusion into the string will be calculated to assure that enough can diffuse into the surface of the string to reach the necessary biological oxygen demand (BOD).
 This BOD is necessary to perform as a successful alternative to a trickling filter and remove organic compounds **[It is necessary to perform BOD?
 I don't know what this sentence is saying...]** .
 The future of this team primary relies on finding an appropriate material that will allow for biofilm growth and not be susceptible to degrading.

 The team is also looking into using synthetic waste water inoculated with an aerobic bacteria.
 The team would need to set-up a system of measuring how much organic nutrients the bacteria could remove over the length of the string digester and even just how feasible biofilm growth is on the strings.